-- Poison arrows, such as rooflines, taller buildings, utility poles and intersections are inauspicious by have feng shui remedies.
+- Poison arrows, such as rooflines, taller buildings, utility poles, and intersections are inauspicious but have feng shui remedies.

 - Avoid living in an apartment built into a hillside or along a ridgeline.
 These locations will result in harsh environmental obstacles and elements.
 In addition, this location cannot provide you with the support you need in general.

-There are several things to consider with a high rise apartment building whether you are already living in one or apartment hunting.
-These include:
+There are several things to consider with a high-rise apartment building whether you are already living in one or apartment hunting.

 - An attractive and uncluttered entrance is a must for good feng shui.

-- An open and nicely appointed front entrance with a foyer.
+- An open and nicely appointed front entrance with a foyer is essential.
 This will allow the chi energy to enter and pool in the foyer before spreading throughout the building.

 - Elevators should be in excellent working condition.